WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

 CONCATENATING strings means to append one string to another.
 For example

   "Hello, " + "Brian Danielak"

+results is a new, single string

+  "Hello, Brian Danielak"

 In this case, we want to concatenate "Hello, " with the current value of authorsName, so that the greeting will be updated for each person who completes this task.
 To concatenate a string with a variable, the variable name must not be inside of quotation marks.
 Otherwise, how would the computer tell the difference between